aryarohit07/GlideFaceDetectionTransformation/README.md

 TODO
 ----
 * Support for multiple faces.
-* Making generic for any point.
+* Making it generic for any point.

 License